Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - double key pressed cases in setting like "ArrowUp7"
  - write the about modal dialog decription ++++
  - new deisgn for the pac man board
- - game over at time=0 or lives=0 -LIAD
  - logo instead of header - should be written in the README
  - setting page along side the page
  - The username  of the user that logged in' should be shown in the top right of the page.